youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
-Below, we compare a sample of our past projections (C19Pro) with IHME for US, New York, Michigan, New Jersey, California and Italy, some of the most heavily impacted regions.

-{% include iframe_ihme_comparison_total.html %}

-As you can see from the plots above, IHME's projections failed to accurately capture the true trajectory for these regions.
-Our projections, meanwhile, have been significantly more accurate.
-Below, we will go into further details as to why IHME is a flawed model.
+[Click here](/model-comparison-ihme) to view a comparison of our past projections (C19Pro) with IHME for the US, New York, Michigan, New Jersey, California and Italy, some of the most heavily impacted regions.
+IHME's projections have historically failed to accurately capture the true trajectory for these regions.
+Below, we will go into further details as to why IHME has been and still is a flawed model.

 There are existing news articles such as [Vox](https://www.vox.com/future-perfect/2020/5/2/21241261/coronavirus-modeling-us-deaths-ihme-pandemic), [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/), [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html), and [Quartz](https://qz.com/1840186/what-the-ihme-covid-19-model-can-and-cant-tell-the-us/) that agree with our concerns.